 That last one is super helpful because it will let them know how much equipment they can bring—think speakers, sound boards, dance floors, etc. These are all factors that can impact the cost.

-From there, they should be able to give you an estimate, however if you have a strict budget, now is the time to let them know.
+From there, they should be able to give you an estimate.
+If you have a strict budget, you’ll want to discuss this with the DJ ahead of time.

-While this is an easy portion to overlook, asking these questions before your big event will not only bring you a lot of comfort, it will make sure that the entire event is more organized.
-It will also confirm that you and your DJ are on the same page.
+Asking these questions before your event will not only put you at ease but make sure that the entire event is more organized and will confirm that you and your DJ are on the same page.

--This is primarily for wedding reception, however it could also be a good idea for company parties.
 Think through all of the songs you love dancing to with your significant other, friends or coworkers.
 This doesn’t have to just be for weddings!

-Can I send you a list of songs that you should avoid?
+Can I send you a list of songs that to avoid?

 Can I provide you with a list of names and things I would like mentioned during introductions?

-Now that you're ready to find the perfect DJ, browse our extensive list of DJs in your area!
+Now that you're ready to find the perfect DJ, browse an extensive list of DJs in your area on The Bash.